KyleCRat/BetterBonusRolls/README.md

 # BetterBonusRolls

-BetterBonusRolls helps you save bonus rolls for the content and loot specializations you care about.
+BetterBonusRolls only shows you bonus rolls for the content and loot specializations you care about.
 Configure each character separately; matching offers stay visible and everything else is hidden without being declined.

 The addon is disabled by default.